Forms on Berkovich spaces based on harmonic tropicalizations: Integration

 \begin{rem} Similarly, we can define boundary integrals $\int_{\partial X} \eta$ for compactly supported $\eta$ in $\cAps^{d-1,d}(X)$ or in $\cAps^{d,d-1}(X)$.
 We have to replace all the integrals in Proposition~\ref{integration of piecewise smooth forms} by boundary integrals, $\omega$ by $\eta$ and $\alpha$ by a suitable form $\beta$ in $\cAps^{d-1,d}(h(X))$ or in $\cAps^{d,d-1}(h(X))$, respectively.
 We leave the details to the reader. \end{rem}

 For the \emph{theorem of Stokes}, we have the following analogue of \cite[3.12]{CLD}.
-Note that for the last claim, we need the Balancing Theorem~\ref{thm balancing}. \footnote{Using that piecewise smooth forms are given $\rG$-locally by smooth forms (see Remark \ref{piecewise smooth and G-topology}) and using Proposition \ref{integration of piecewise smooth forms}(\ref{inclusion exclusion}), the first part of the theorem is true more generally for piecewise smooth forms using polyhedral deivatives, but then the ``boundary integral'' terms are no longer integrals over the boundary.}
+Note that for the last claim, we need the Balancing Theorem~\ref{thm balancing}. \footnote{Using that piecewise smooth forms are given $\rG$-locally by smooth forms (see Remark \ref{piecewise smooth and G-topology}) and using Proposition \ref{integration of piecewise smooth forms}(\ref{inclusion exclusion}), the first part of the theorem is true more generally for piecewise smooth forms using polyhedral deivatives, but then the last claim is no longer true in the boundaryless case, see Example \ref{illustration for contributions outside the boundary}.}

 \begin{thm} Let $\omega \in \cA^{d-1,d}_c(X)$ and $\eta \in \cA^{d,d-1}_c(X)$.
 Then we have

 In particular, if $X$ has no boundary, then the above integrals are zero. \end{thm} \begin{proof} By the way integration is set up, it is sufficient to show this when $X$ is compact with a harmonic tropicalization map $h \colon X \to \R^n$ and with $\omega = h^*(\alpha)$ for some $\alpha \in \cA^{d-1,d}(h(X))$.
 By the tropical theorem of Stokes in \cite[Proposition~3.5]{Gubler}, we get